-When it comes to a contract negotiation process, the most difficult part may be to actually forget what you have been told about traditional negotiations processes, strategies & techniques.
+When it comes to the procurement and contract negotiation process, the most difficult part may be to actually forget what you have been told about traditional negotiations processes, strategies & techniques.

-This is the most important step of the whole contract negotiation process.
-Understand that contract negotiation is not about who’s the better negotiator (this is important, but at the end of the day there’s only so many strategies to use and probably both sides will have good negotiators on the table).
+This is the most important stage of the whole procurement & contract negotiation process.
+Contract negotiation is not about who’s the better negotiator (this is important, but at the end of the day there’s only so many strategies to use and probably both sides will have good negotiators on the table).

 1. Issue Identification